- Boat registration

 - developed, maintained and kept up to date to reflect operational risks

-- on board the ship (or on shore if it impractical to carry all documents on board)
+- on board the ship (or on shore if it is impractical to carry all documents on board)

 All ships over 15m, including those visiting Queensland waters, must have insurance to cover potential pollution clean up, salvage and wreck removal.
 Find more information about ship insurance requirements in Queensland.